 FINRA Fines Wedbush Securities $1.5M for Consumer Protection

-Wedbush Securities has been fined $1.5 million by the Financial Industry Regulatory Authority (FINRA) for violating the customer protection and net capital rules of the U.S. Securities and Exchange Commission (SEC).
+Wedbush Securities has been fined $1.5 million by the Financial Industry Regulatory Authority (FINRA) for violating the consumer protection and net capital rules of the U.S. Securities and Exchange Commission (SEC).
 The regulator found that Wedbush Securities exposed customers to unnecessary risk and failed to fix the issue for a number of years.
 This is merely the latest in a very long list of regulatory fines against Wedbush.

 FINRA Finds Several SEC Violations During Investigation

 During its investigation, FINRA found that between 2015 and 2016 Wedbush failed to take required deductions when the Los Angeles-based firm valued certain deposits.
 The failure resulted in a net capital deficiency that ranged widely between $10.5 million and $59.4 million.
 A net capital deficiency violates SEC rules requiring broker-dealers to maintain a minimum amount of net capital to protect their customers from risk.

 FINRA also found that Wedbush repeatedly failed to accurately calculate its customer reserve requirement between 2011 and 2016.
 According to FINRA, Wedbush underfunded its customer reserve account by up to $77 million on 73 occasions.
 Wedbush also included ineligible assets in its customer reserve account, the Los Angeles brokerage firm to underfund its reserve an additional 110 times by up to $375 million.

 The regulator also found that Wedbush Securities repeatedly put the firm’s customers at risk by increasing deficits in securities that it was required to keep in its possession.
 It also repeatedly held customer assets in locations that were not protected from claims by third parties.

 Wedbush Consents to Consumer Protection Findings